 On an ongoing basis, City departments and commissions will continue to keep track of, and provide updates to policymakers on, the progress of Implementation Items, Management Actions, and Vision Area Policies.
-The final report will include tables summarizing the staff and commission input from the progress report in Appendix C.

 1 Land Use

 Provide a land use form that optimizes resources by: allocating land for its most suitable use, avoiding conflicting land uses, preserving the City's character, and providing open space, vistas, and agricultural areas.